versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 We're going to use JSFiddle to build our form.
 So, do this:

-* Open a new window or tab in Chrome and navigate to [http://www.JSFiddle.net](http://www.jsFiddle.net)
+* Open a brand new window or tab in Chrome and navigate to [http://www.JSFiddle.net](http://www.jsFiddle.net)
 * From the left side, under `Choose Framework`, `onLoad` should be preselected (leave it this way)
 * Then select the most recent version of `jQuery`
 * On the right, you'll see four panels: `HTML, JavaScript, CSS, and Result`